 Notes to Bell’s Theorem

-2. In Bell (1964) a deterministic hidden variables theory is assumed, and the Inequality derived depends upon the Quantum Mechanical assumption that a complete state m of a pair of spin-½ particles in a Quantum Mechanical singlet state assigns definite values opposite in sign to σ1·n and σ2·n for any direction n.
-Clauser et al. (1969) also assume a deterministic hidden variables theory but use no Quantum Mechanical information for the purpose of deriving an Inequality.
-Bell (1971) proves an Inequality in the framework of a stochastic hidden variables theory and makes no use of Quantum Mechanical information for this purpose.
-Clauser and Horne (1974) prove a mathematical lemma in order to simplify the derivation of their Inequality, and Aspect (appendix of 1983) adapts the lemma for the purpose of simplifying the proof of the BCHSH Inequality (16).
-Aspect’s proof of the Inequality is valid when there are more than two exit channels from each analyzer, as is that of Mermin (1986).
+3. Clauser, Horne, Shimony, and Holt (1969) assume a deterministic hidden variables theory but use no quantum mechanical information for the purpose of deriving an inequality.
+Bell (1971) proves an inequality in the framework of a stochastic hidden variables theory and makes no use of quantum mechanical information for this purpose.
+Clauser and Horne (1974) prove a mathematical lemma in order to simplify the derivation of the CH inequality, and Aspect (appendix of 1983) adapts the lemma for the purpose of simplifying the proof of the CHSH Inequality (12).
+Aspect’s proof of the inequality remains valid when there are more than two exit channels from each analyzer, as does that of Mermin (1986).